 - The North Coast Corridor improvements along I-5 and the parallel rail corridor in the County of San Diego.

 - The Route 91 and Metrolink rail corridor improvements in the County of Riverside.

 - Emerging solutions for the Highway 101 and Caltrain corridor connecting Silicon Valley with San Francisco.

 - Multimodal approaches for the Highway 101 and SMART rail corridor between the Counties of Marin and Sonoma.

 - Comprehensive solutions for the I-405 Corridor in the County of Los Angeles.

-For more information visit the California Transportation Commission's Solutions for Congested Corridors Program page.
+For more information visit the CTC's Solutions for Congested Corridors Program page.

 TRAFFIC MANAGEMENT ELEMENTS